Open-UAV/Firmware/README.md

-This is based on the PX4 autopilot stack, with additional contributions for swarms, containerized for deployment on the cloud.
+This is based on the PX4 autopilot stack, with additional contributions for swarms, and tools for deployment on the cloud.

 See http://openuav.us for more information.